mendersoftware/mender-docs/10.Downloads/docs.md

 * and the default [update modules](../03.Client-installation/05.Use-an-updatemodule/docs.md)
   (and its generators).

-If the `-c experimental` flag was used when executing the script from https://get.mender.io, then you will get the 4.x series of the client, which has slightly different components.
-The `mender-client` Debian package then installs:
+The `mender-client4` Debian package includes the 4.x series of the client, which has slightly different components than the legacy one.
+The `mender-client4` Debian package installs:

 * a `mender-auth` package, for server authentication
 * a `mender-update` package, for doing updates